kkensuke/myjb/_sources/programming/packageManager.md

 . test/bin/activate
 ```

-Now your virtual env is activated.
+Now your virtual environment is activated.
 You can see the name of virtual env on the left side of your user name in the terminal.
 Let's check the version of python:
 ```zsh
 python -V